 How To Grow Swamp Milkweed

 Swamp milkweed is very easy to grow from seed, as long as the seeds are stratified, to help with germination.
-Seeds can be started inside, winter sown in milk jugs, or direct sown.
-Planted into the garden in spring, the plants may produce a few select blooms in the very first season, attracting pollinators, including Monarch butterflies, to the garden.
+Seeds can be started inside in winter, winter sown in milk jugs, or direct sown.
+The seeds can also be incorporated into seed balls, for yet another easy planting and growing method.

 I have grown milkweed by starting the seeds indoors in winter, as well as winter sowing in milk jugs.
 Both methods have proven to be very successful, and the resulting seedlings now grow in my present milkweed patch.